krysnguyen/Pawmates/README.md

 * The "My Pawmates" page is where users can view their matches.
 In other words, people that they have liked and are interested in hanging out with.

 * The "Walk" page is where users can view walks created by their matches, users can join walks and create walks.
-We also implemented a maps feature which shows the path of the walk.
+We also implemented a maps feature which shows the starting point of the walk.

 * The user can click on their name on the top right hand corner and go to their profile.
 The "profile" page allows the user to update and edit their profile.